superiorlati/LifeLens-/README.md

 ## NAME: LifeLens

 ## My elevator pitch:
-An AI powered habit coaching app and emotional pet companion designed to make self-improvement joyful.
-Utilising mental health and personalised responses this app aims to combat negative feelings.
+An AI powered habit coach and pet companion designed to make self improvement enjoyable and kill procrastination.
+Built by someone who struggles with motivation and self help, for people just like me.

 ## Inspiration
 I have always been fascinated by how technology can feel.
 As someone with ADHD, I have tried dozens of habit apps that promised structure but left me feeling disconnected, like I was just checking boxes for a robot.
 I wanted something that felt alive.
 That is how LifeLens was born: an AI-powered habit coach and emotional pet companion that turns discipline into something warm, joyful, and human.